JuliaOcean/AIBECS.jl/docs/paper.md

 AIBECS.jl also provides access to the data included with the AWESOME OCIM framework [@John_etal_2020], namely data from the Global Ocean Data Analysis Project [GLODAP, @Lauvset_etal_2016; @Olsen_etal_2016], P-cycling modelled fields from [@Weber_etal_Science_2018], nepholoid layers [@Gardner_etal_2018a; @Gardner_etal_2018b; Taburet_etal_2019], as well as other data already present within AIBECS or sattelite packages.
 Also useful to global biogeochemistry modelling are data from the World Ocean Atlas [@WOA_2018_nut] that can be downloaded, assisted by external package [WorldOceanAtlasTools.jl](https://github.com/briochemc/WorldOceanAtlasTools.jl) [@WorldOceanAtlasTools.jl-2019].
 Similarly GEOTRACES data [@Schlitzer:2018df] can be handled by the [GEOTRACES.jl](https://github.com/briochemc/GEOTRACES.jl) package (although GEOTRACES requires manual download of the data).
-Finally, more advanced usage such as optimization is facilitated by the [F1Method.jl](https://github.com/briochemc/F1Method.jl) package [@F1Method], which provides efficient gradient and Hessian computations of objective functions defined through AIBECS.jl, which can then be directly fed to optimization routines such as, e.g., the [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) package [@Optim.jl-2018] to optimize biogeochemical parameters.
+More advanced usage such as optimization is facilitated by the [F1Method.jl](https://github.com/briochemc/F1Method.jl) package [@F1Method], which provides efficient gradient and Hessian computations of objective functions defined through AIBECS.jl, which can then be directly fed to optimization routines such as, e.g., the [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) package [@Optim.jl-2018] to optimize biogeochemical parameters.
+Finally, plotting recipes for the [Plots.jl](https://github.com/JuliaPlots/Plots.jl) [@Plots.jl], are available.